carrot/sprout-node6/README.md

-# Sprout >= node@6 Template
+# Sprout Node 6 Template

 This is [carrot](http://carrot.is)'s starter template for node projects written with ES6.
-It uses ES6 directly, which is fully compatible with version 6 of node.js.
+It uses ES6 directly, which is fully compatible with version 6+ of node.js.

 ### Installation